source-academy/modules/README.md

 # Assessments
-This repository contains publicly available assessments (missions, quests, paths etc), including their libraries and documentation of the format.
+This repository contains publicly available assessment samples (missions, quests, paths etc), assessment libraries and documentation of the XML format of assessments.